shubhattin/os-config/linux/arch/DE.md

   - Xtreme Download Manager currently using [`v8.0.29bete`](https://github.com/subhra74/xdm/releases/tag/8.0.29) `paru -S xdman-beta-bin`
     - To enable other file extensions like mp4 and mkv which are not marked for download by default can be enabled by going into `Settings > Browser Monitoring`, then find the list where it lists the extensions which will be automatically be taken over by xdm for download and add your desired extension if it already does not exists.
     - you might not be able to disable it from startup options in settings, you will need to use KDE's Autostart to disable it.
+    - _:information_source: you would need to create folders for download catergories like Videos, Programs, Documents, etc if in case it is not able to assemble after downnloading._
     - :warning: There seems to problem on using it in a wayland session
   - qBittorrent `sudo pacman -S qbittorrent`
   - [Percepolis Download Manager](https://persepolisdm.github.io/)